microsoft/surface-duo-app-samples/SourceEditor/README.md

 # SourceEditor

 This sample contains a Kotlin application designed for Surface Duo.
 The application is an HTML editor that enables real-time rendering of formatted source code.
-Making use of the [Dual View](https://docs.microsoft.com/dual-screen/introduction#dual-view) app pattern, users are able to edit and preview any changes simultaneously without switching windows.
+Making use of the [dual view](https://docs.microsoft.com/dual-screen/introduction#dual-view) app pattern, users are able to edit and preview any changes simultaneously without switching windows.

 ## Getting Started